Things for Recovering Hoarders Like Me [Live Post]

 Ramen Bowls - $40.
 Sparks joy, useful for most soupy foods.

 Brita Longlast Filters - $35 for 2.
-Little known scam is that the white Brita filters are just for taste and don’t actually filter water, you need to get the blue ones.
+Little known scam is that the white Brita filters are just for taste and only filter microplastics not metals, you need to get the blue ones.
 Lab testing report explained here.

 Sleep